THE SHIPYARD

 ARMORED

-magazine-fed Type-D drone rack.
-The Armored Cruiser was produced until Y130,
+Type-D drone rack.
+The Armored Cruiser was produced until Y130, when the Baron

-the sturdy hulls remained in production for use as tugs.
+Cruisers ceased, however the sturdy hulls remained in production for use as

 During the short production